As It Is (band): Style and influences

-As It Is has been described as a pop punk band with a "melodic, earnest, emo-inspired" sound, compared to the early material of Taking Back Sunday and The Starting Line.
+As It Is has been described as a pop punk band with a "melodic, earnest, emo-inspired" sound, compared to the early material of Taking Back Sunday, The Starting Line, All Time Low, Silverstein, Underoath, My Chemical Romance, Rise Against, and AFI.
 The Wonder Years has been listed as a big influence.
-Never Happy, Ever After has been described as emo and pop punk.
+Their early material on Never Happy, Ever After has been described as more emo-pop punk.
+Their sophomore album okay. falls under a lot of similar genres to their debut, but notably does have a few songs on it that stand out as very different from previous work.
+Overtime, their styles have been considered more diverse on their later work, exploring more of the themes seen on okay. by taking a notable stylistic departure into darker territory on The Great Depression.